StevenWafeek/metrics-webapp-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Cindy Shin in Behance](https://www.behance.net/adagio07)
+I would like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>